 Skull caps come in single and double thickness (X2), the double being designed for humid climates.
 But if you know you are a double-heavy sweater, X2 is for you.
 Singles work fine for most.
 If you use it with a tight-fitting helmet, a double may be trouble.

 Designed for cyclists, this was SweatHawg’s first product.
 Great for cyclists, of course, but also great in any other simple open-face helmet.
 Skiers, skaters, mountaineers, rock climbers, motorcyclists, etc. Passively secured; hold the helmet liner in place in the helmet, lean forward, put your head in the helmet.
 A face guard makes this process difficult, so helmets with a face guard need a skull cap instead.
+We also offer one with a velcro attachment system for cycling helmets.

 We have customers who put these in ball caps, and it can be done, but we think the cap insert is a better option.